Nowshera, Jammu and Kashmir: Demographics

 Central Sikh Gurudwara Nowshera Nonial, foundation stone was laid by Sant Baba Sunder Singh Ji (before independence) in Upper Nonial.

 As of 2011 India census, The total population of Nowshera town is 8,435.The town comprises 1500 houses and 225 shops and spreads on 1144 acre of land.
 It is situated on the north side of the fertile valley Nowshera about 300 ft above the right bank of Tawi River.
 The town is 124 km from Jammu and 45 km from Rajouri.
 It is tehsil headquarters and growth center of district.
 Presently, Nowshera tehsil comprises 58 villages.
 The total population of tehsil is about 62,000.
 Out of which more than 50% population is living below poverty line.
 Males constitute 52% of the population and females 48%.
 Nowshera has an average literacy rate of 79%, higher than the national average of 68% : male literacy is 82%, and female literacy is 76%.
 In Nowshera, 12% of the population is under 6 years of age.

 Tourist places in Nowshera are Mangla Devi, holy cave temple of Mangla Mata, Thakur Dwara (Khuwala) Nowshera, one of the biggest temples in the district of Rajouri, Thakur Dwara (Bhagwala) Sariya, Jamia Masjid, Ancient Mughliya Jahangiri Masjid, Khambah Fort (belongs to Mahabharata period, located on Indo-Pak border at zero point, Jhangar), Veer Badreshwar Temple, Central Gurudwara of Sikhs in Nonial, Qila Darhal and other Dargahs and temples among which Central Gurudwara of Sikhs is near to the city.
 The Jamia Masjid is also located in the city.

+Education

+Nowshera is home to several educational institutions.
+Major ones being Government Degree College and New National Public Higher Secondary School.